Appointing a Hearing Panel

 Some are selected from a pool of pre-qualified legal/professional regulation experts

 During a hearing, persons from the public share input from outside the school system.
-The public hearing panel pool has six members who were appointed based on the results from a public invitation for applications.
+The public hearing panel pool has five members who were appointed based on the results from a public invitation for applications.

 Ariel DeJong – Term expires January 2024